Datar Kaur: Sukerchakia-Nakai relationship

 Even though his favourite Rani was from the house of the Nakais, Ranjit Singh's relationship with the Nakais was somewhat rocky.
 Nakais did not find the alliance with Ranjit Singh much useful to them.

 After Ranjit Singh had declared himself the Maharaja of Punjab in 1801 he had kept consolidating majority of the Misls.
 The ambitious Maharaja had been eyeing the Nakai territory, but had spared it out if respect for his brother-in-law, Sardar Gyan Singh.
 However after his death in 1807 he suggested Sardar Kahan Singh Nakai, who succeeded his father as the sixth chief of the Nakais to join the Lahore Darbar, which the proud newly crowned Nakai chief steadily refused to obligate.
 Finally, in 1811, Ranjit Singh sent Kharak Singh to annex all the Nakai territories; Sardar Kahan Singh came back from Multan to find his cousin Kharak Singh has taken over his misl.
 Diwan Hakim Rai, the administer of the Nakai Chief, immediately approached Ranjit Singh with the request that it was not proper for the Lahore forces to take military action against his nephew's misl.
 Sohan Lai Suri notes that the Maharaja, very politely, said "I have nothing to do in this matter, Kunwar Kharak Singh is the maternal grandson of the Nakais and only he knows as to what is to be done."

 Before having his estates seized Kahan Singh was successful in conquering Pakpattan.
 Ranjit Singh granted Kahan Singh jagir at Baherwal while his brother-in-law, Khazan Singh was granted a jagir at Nankot.
 Sardar Kahan Singh continued to live in Baharwal and the Nakais remained loyal to Maharaja Ranjit Singh.

 Death

 Datar Kaur died in Sheikhupura on June 20, 1838.
 Sohan Lal Suri in Umdat-ut-Tawarikh, writes that both the Maharaja and Maharani returned from a hunting trip to Sheikhupura and fell ill.
 While Ranjit recovered, she died.
 Kharak Singh was inconsolable by the death of his mother.
 The Royal Lahore Garden was chosen for her Samadhi, the site was chosen by Ranjit himself and Suri mentions for the first time he saw the Maharaja cry.
 Ranjit Singh wanted the finest for his wife, hence the Royal Garden was chosen and the ashes of Mai Nakain were placed.

-It is also the resting place of her daughter-in-law, Maharani Chand Kaur and grand daughter-in-law, Sahib Kaur wife of Nau Nihal Singh.
-Today the site has become part of Islamia College, Civil Lines, Lahore grounds.

 Ranjit Singh and Datar Kaur shared a very loving and close relationship.
 After her dealth, Ranjit Singh fell sick and died shortly.